kubernetes/kubernetes/cluster/juju/layers/kubernetes/README.md

 of which could handle the  loss of one disk each.

-The storage code handles the addition of devices to the charm and when it recieves three disks creates a raidz pool that is mounted at the /srv/kubernetes directory by default.
+The storage code handles the addition of devices to the charm and when it receives three disks creates a raidz pool that is mounted at the /srv/kubernetes directory by default.
 If you need the storage in another location you must change the `mount-point` value in layer.yaml before the charms is deployed.